U.S. flag

 Contraindications

 Contraindications to a medial epicondyle injection include cellulitis or other infection overlying or around the area, allergies to corticosteroid or anesthetic agents, local malignancy, skin breakdown, or fracture at the site of injection.
 In patients with diabetes mellitus, poorly controlled diabetes with hyperglycemia is an additional contraindication.
-There is no threshold for the number of injections that can be received; however, multiple injections are not a recommended approach, and instead, injections are usually limited to one.
+There is no threshold for the number of injections that can be administered; however, multiple injections are not recommended, and injections are usually limited to 1.

 Equipment